 Sometimes you need to find out which devices are connected to your network.
 There can be several reasons for this.
-Your Internet might be running slower than usual, you might notice some suspicious activity that someone is stealing your Wi-Fi, or you might be fixing a problem.
+Maybe your Internet is running slower than usual, you notice suspicious activity that suggests someone is stealing your Wi-Fi, or you’re troubleshooting a problem.
 Whatever the reason, it’s a good idea to check who else is connected to your network so that appropriate action can be taken.

-Nmap is a great tool that can help you find devices attached to your network.
-It’s an open-source network exploration tool that tells you what other systems are on your network along with their IP addresses, what services they provide, what operating system version they are running, and more.
+Nmap is a great tool that can help you find devices connected to your network.
+It’s an open-source network discovery tool that lets you find out what other systems are on your network, what IP addresses they have, what services they offer, what operating system version they’re using, and more.
 It runs on almost all major operating systems, including Linux, Windows and Mac OS.

 In this article, we describe how to install and use Nmap to find devices connected to your Internet.

-We will use Debian10 to describe the procedure mentioned in this article.
-You can use the same procedure for older versions of Debian.
+We use Debian 11 to explain the procedure described in this article.
+You can also use the same procedure for older versions of Debian.

 Step 1: Open the Debian Terminal

 Launch the Terminal application in your system by going into the Activities tab in the top left corner of your Debian desktop.
 Then in the search bar, type terminal.
 When the Terminal icon appears, click on it to launch it.

 Step 2: Install the network scanning tool Nmap

 Now in the Terminal application, run the following command as sudo to install the network scanning tool Nmap.